Sewer Camera Inspection

 Aside from being non-invasive, accurate, and cost-efficient, a video camera inspection is the easiest way to assess the condition of sewer lines and identify any areas of concern.

-During a video inspection, a professional plumber will navigate a specially designed waterproof camera throughout the entire plumbing system, recording a real-time video feed that pinpoints problem areas that need to be repaired.
+During a video inspection, a Skilled Camera Technician will navigate a specially designed waterproof camera throughout the main portion of the plumbing system recording a real-time video feed that pinpoints problem areas that need to be repaired.
 Video camera inspections are a valuable tool that helps save homeowners (and potential homeowners) time, money, and inconvenience.

 Don’t buy a home in Arizona without knowing whether or not you’re signing up for serious plumbing problems down the road.
 By getting a video sewer camera inspection before closing on the mortgage, you can prevent buyer’s remorse and enjoy your new home for many years to come.